ozkulah/deepcraft-starter-models/RockPaperScissorsDetection/README.md

   - Input a trained `.tflite` model.
   - Visualize and analyze the performance of the model.

-## Steps to get started: Model Traning and Evaluation
+## Steps to get started: Model Training and Evaluation

    1. Train the YOLO-based model using the provided dataset or custom data.
    2. Download the trained model `.tflite` file from trained job.